-When a client application connects to a database server, it must specify the name for the database server.
-The sqlhosts information that is associated with the specified database server name describes the type of connection between the application and the database server.
+When a client application connects to a database server, it must specify the database server name for the database server.
+The sqlhosts information that is associated with the specified database server name describes the type of connection that is made.

-For example, to assign the name nyc_research to a database server, set the DBSERVERNAME value in onconfig or Windows registry key:
+For example, to assign the value nyc_research as the database server name, use the following line in the onconfig configuration file: DBSERVERNAME nyc_research

-DBSERVERNAME nyc_research